wp-plugins/thesography/readme.txt

 2. Each post can have its own EXIF items displayed.

 == Changelog ==

+= 1.0.2 =
+* Fixed bug for new installs on WP2.9.1
+* Added languages directory with localisation files

 = 1.0.1 =
 * Fixed errors regarding foreach and string arguments when no image is attached.